bright-spark/m365-mcp/CONTRIBUTING.md

-# Contributing to Outlook MCP Server
+# Contributing to Microsoft 365 MCP Server

-Thank you for your interest in contributing to the Outlook MCP Server!
+Thank you for your interest in contributing to the Microsoft 365 MCP Server!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct